urschrei/polylabel_cmd/README.md

 Output features retain the order of input features / geometries, and input feature properties are mapped to output features where they exist.

 ### Accuracy
 Depending upon the dimensions of your polygon(s), you may require a higher tolerance (i.e. a smaller number) than the default.
 See [here](https://gis.stackexchange.com/questions/8650/measuring-accuracy-of-latitude-and-longitude/8674#8674) for some guidance on the accuracy provided by each decimal place.
-The GeoJSON spec _recommends_ a maximum of six decimal places, which provides accuracy around 10cm, which translates to `-t 0.000001`, which should be sufficient for applications which don't require survey-quality accuracy.
+The GeoJSON spec _recommends_ a maximum of six decimal places, which provides accuracy around 10cm, which translates to `-t 0.000001`.
+This should be sufficient for applications which don't require survey-quality accuracy.

 ### Progress
 If you aren't piping the output of the command to a file, `polylabel` will display progress of the parsing and labelling steps in the terminal, as well as a final count of the labelled polygons.